Best-in-Class or All-In-One IP Docketing Software? Which is Better?

 Notwithstanding (and perhaps as a result of) the impacts of the pandemic, the demand for IP legal services has continued to grow in the past year, and the number of new IP filings in most jurisdictions has increased, bringing the total number of active global IP filings to over 60 million.
 Given the number of active IP filings, it’s mission critical to have the right IP docketing system in place for each part of the practice.

-Earlier this month, this article by Stacy Zinken, Alt Legal’s VP of Marketing, broadly outlined what to consider when deciding between all-in-one and best-in-class legal technology tools: cost, business goals, customer support, and the software’s functionality and ease of use.
+Alt Legal created a helpful guide, broadly outlining what to consider when deciding between all-in-one and best-in-class legal technology tools: cost, business goals, customer support, and the software’s functionality and ease of use.
 This analysis is particularly relevant for intellectual property professionals who have to choose between using an all-in-one IP docketing system for both patents and trademarks as opposed to a specialized system for each.

 First-generation IP docketing systems were developed with an emphasis on patents.
 Computer Packages Inc. claims to have developed the very first patent management system in 1968.
 As competing IP management systems entered the market, they continued to adopt a patents-first approach.
 Whether it’s a function of aggregate legal spend or of maintaining a historical trend, the majority of IP docketing systems today are still patent-centric: systems’ functionality, automation, and data fields are exclusively or at least primarily tailored to the needs of patent professionals.